 Any differences between people can trigger desires to convince the other to 'see it my way!'
-Convincing, however, is less effective, and more likely to create relationship rifts.
+Convincing, however, can create relationship rifts.
 Better to simply share perspectives if you want to sustain a gratifying relationship.

-The impulse to convince others of the rightness of your view and the wrongness of theirs gets all the stronger for everyone when the issue feels like one of importance.
-The outcome of Presidential elections in particularly is likely to have strong impacts on people's lives, i.e., on their financial status, on how much government programs will either help or hinder them, on whether our citizens will be safe from physical danger with regard to guns, terrorism, international enemies, etc.
+The impulse to convince others of the rightness of your view—and the wrongness of theirs—gets all the stronger when an issue feels important.
+Political actions strongly impact people's lives, i.e., their financial status, how much government programs will either help or hinder them, whether our citizens will be safe from physical danger with regard to guns, terrorism, international enemies, etc.

-Some people have more ability to allow others to be different.
-This ability takes patience.
+Some people are able to allow others to be different.
+Open-mindedness takes patience.
 It takes willingness to give the other person the benefit of the doubt, that is, to assume that there is something valid in their viewpoint as well as in yours.
-This ability also rests on ability to keep your emotions in the calm zone.
+It also ability to keep emotions in the calm zone.

-If so, here are eight effective sentence starter words plus three phrases that you must avoid if you want to smooth the ripples and rifts in your political conversations.
+Here are eight effective sentence-starter words plus three phrases to avoid.
+Take these lists seriously if you want to smooth the ripples and rifts in your political conversations.

 Good to use: